oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 There are different ways this issuer identifier can be transported to the client:

- * The issuer information can be transported via the response parameter `iss` (see {{authorization-response}}).
+ * The issuer information is transported via the response parameter `iss` (see {{authorization-response}}).
  * When OpenID Connect is used and an ID Token is returned in the authorization response, the client can evaluate the `iss` claim in the ID Token.